-Let me turn to some specific suggestions for repairing the dispute settlement procleasing briefs, requiring panels to accept amicus curae briefs, publication of transcripts of panel meetings, and opening panel and appellate hearings to the public.
+Let me turn to some specific suggestions for repairing the dispute settlement process

+First, increase transparency in deliberations and submissions.
+This includes releasing briefs, requiring panels to accept amicus curae briefs, publication of tran-scripts of panel meetings, and opening panel and appellate hearings to the public.
 Second, shorten the process.
 Close loopholes that allow delay in complying with a panel decision.
 Provide for an expedited process when serious harm is being done.

 Allow for immediate action once a panel makes its decision that a violation exists.